 Loving Our Community’s Children (LOCC) is a local non-profit started as a collaboration between the Leadership Ascension program and the Ascension Parish Chamber of Commerce to organize the development of a “foster closet” in Ascension Parish.
 Resources from a similarly structured Walker non-profit, The Family Village (TFV), shared their experiences with the newly organized LOCC board of directors to help with the original organization and structure.
 LOCC quickly determined that the ‘foster closet’ concept was needed for more than just those in foster care in Ascension Parish.

 LOCC is dedicated to helping any child who has experienced a traumatic event.
 Children we serve include those in foster care, at risk of being taken into foster care, children being prepared to be reunified with their biological family after being in foster care, and those whom have suffered other traumatic experiences such as flood, fire, loss of financially-supporting parent, etc. LOCC is also open to any child who is referred by a mandated reporter.
 Mandated reporters include police officers, teachers, principals, bus drivers and church leaders.
 The support we provide is in the form of clothing, hygiene, cribs, playpens, diapers, hygiene products, and other essential items.

-Presently, LOCC is an all-volunteer run organization as there are no paid employees.
-LOCC is currently recruiting volunteers for several functions.
+Presently, LOCC is a volunteer run organization and is currently recruiting volunteers for several functions.
 If you are interested please sign up.
 We need dedicated volunteers to sort donations, assist clients, and to inventory and organize stock.
 Additionally, if you have marketing, web development, social media, or other digital skills we could really use your help in getting our mission and communications out to the community.

 LOCC also accepts donations of new or gently used children’s items on specific donation days or by appointment only.
 We do not have a drop off site.
 Financial donations are accepted to purchase items that families need that have not been obtained thru donations.